emcog/static-dynamic-testing/part_1_docs/testing_task_1.md

   #---> line below: typo, dif should be def, comma should separate card1 & card2;
   dif highest_card(self, card1 card2):
+  #---> starting from line below, block should be indented
   if card1.value > card2.value:
   #---> line below should return card1
     return card